dionroloff/VergeSense/README.md

 ## Challenges

+My thought process: I was confident in creating the database and writing the get request to the API, as these are things I have done several times before.
+However, I knew that when it came to constructing a graph and populating it with data points that I might have a bit more work to do.
+I had never really used graphs in any of my projects before, so this was something I would have to learn as I went.

+Luckily, chartkick makes the actual graph quite easy to navigate, the hard part was writing the logic for taking the raw API data and filtering it through the two time-points the user selects, then assigning the individual sensor reports to chartkick's data property.

-Getting the time and date stamps to work how I needed them to when the user chooses them was difficult.
-These times and dates need to be dispatched to the dates reducer for use in the graph constraints, which has its own challenges.
+Getting the time and date stamps to work how I needed them to when the user chooses them was also challenging.
+For instance they needed to be specificly formatted and dispatched to my dates reducer for use in the graph constraints, which as noted had its own challenges.

+Overall I am pleased with the app and how it looks and functions.
+I think it is rather useful and visually appealing.

 ## Available Scripts